 In art history, students translate visual experience into written and oral expression.
 Students gain familiarity with historical traditions, research and curatorial skills, and art historical literature while engaging with images and ideas in the classroom and interacting with objects in the Colby College Museum of Art and in collections on and off campus.

 In addition, the Department of Art supports students across the College interested in pursuing courses of study and future careers in the fields of design and architecture.
 The department offers instruction in 2D and 3D design, architectural history, and a variety of topics related to art and the environment.

 Chair, Professor Véronique Plesch Professors Bevin Engman, Gary Green, Véronique Plesch, and Tanya Sheehan; Associate Professors Marta Ameri, Bradley Borthwick, Daniel Harkett, and Garry Mitchell; Visiting Assistant Professor Amanda Lilleston

 Requirements for the Major in Studio Art

-II.
-Studio Concentration: Four courses in a single medium (painting, photography, printmaking, or sculpture)
+I. Studio Concentration: Four courses in a single medium (painting, photography, print/digital media, or sculpture)

 Requirements for the Major in Art History

-Students planning to continue the study of art or art history in graduate school should confer with their advisors to be sure that they have planned a substantial and adequate course of study.
-Art history graduate programs generally require reading proficiency in two foreign languages.
+Students planning to continue the study of studio art, architecture, or art history in graduate school should confer with their advisors to plan an appropriate course of study.

 For both the art history and studio art majors, the point scale for retention of the major applies to courses taken in the department.
 No requirement for the major may be taken satisfactory/unsatisfactory.
 Distinction in the major will be awarded to graduates with a grade point average of 3.5 or above in the major.